-The Anaheim Resort Transportation (ART) performs a vital public service.
+Anaheim Regional Transportation (ART) performs a vital public service.
 ART’s goal is to ensure that transportation services are delivered safely, effectively, and efficiently in a manner that safeguards the public and protects its employees from risks posed by inappropriate passenger conduct.
 ART is a fare-based system.
-ART FARE POLICY provides information about costs associated with the use of the system.
+Please see our Fares and Passes page for more information.

 Violence- Physical force employed to violate, damage, abuse, injure, or strike in any manner.

 Threat- An expression or action showing intent to inflict harm.
 Giving signs or warnings of violence or the announcement of violence as a possibility.

 Inappropriate Behavior- Any conduct that does not demonstrate respect for safety and welfare of themselves and/or others or that interferes with the orderly provision of transportation services.
 The Bus Operator may use his or her sole discretion in determining the level of violation for any and all other inappropriate behavior(s)/conduct.